Photo by Alison Moon

 Our protagonist, Yoli Villamontes, recreates distant and not-so-distant memoria to explore the effects of physical and emotional traumas rooted in domestic violence.
 The performer embodies a host of characters to take us through her fraught journey which is tempered with doses of good humor.
 This groundbreaking solo play is one of the first to explore domestic violence in both queer and nonqueer relationships.
 (Directed by Rose Marcario)

 This solo play was edited by Dr. Tiffany López and published in Spring 2010 in The Journal of MALCS.
-It is the basis of inspiration for the upcoming feature film written and directed by Adelina Anthony/ produced by AdeRisa Productions.
+It is the basis of inspiration for the upcoming feature film, a derivative work, written and directed by Adelina Anthony/ produced by AdeRisa Productions.

 Copyright 2006-2016, Adelina Anthony.